List of Black starting NFL quarterbacks: First by team (Super Bowl era)

 In 1967, the American Football League agreed to merge with the NFL, becoming the American Football Conference, with most former NFL teams forming the National Football Conference.
 Although the first championship game between the two conferences, known as the Super Bowl, was held in 1967, the merger was not completed until 1970.
-Marlin Briscoe played for the Denver Broncos, an AFL team, in 1968, and is considered the first black quarterback to start a game in the modern NFL.
+Marlin Briscoe played for the Denver Broncos, an AFL team, in 1968, and is considered the first Black quarterback to start a game in the modern NFL.
 Briscoe started his rookie year as a defensive back, but when the starting quarterback was injured, Briscoe was called to fill in.
 He started the last five games of the season, during which he threw 14 touchdown passes and was a candidate for Rookie of the Year.
 Nevertheless, he was released after the season, and later converted to a receiver.

-African-American quarterbacks named league MVP

-Five times in NFL history the league MVP has gone to a black quarterback.
-Four different quarterbacks have the award, with Patrick Mahomes being the first two time winner.

-5,000 yard passers
+NFL MVPs

+Four Black quarterbacks have won the NFL MVP award a total of six times.
+Patrick Mahomes was the first to win it multiple times, with Lamar Jackson being the second.

 Playoff starters

-In 1974, James Harris became the first black quarterback to start and win an NFL playoff game.
+In 1974, James Harris became the first Black quarterback to start and win an NFL playoff game.
 Midway through the 1976 season, Harris was benched by his team's owner, Carroll Rosenbloom, who explained his decision by telling the press, "Unfortunately, the quarterback position is controversial enough without adding the color element."
 After retiring, Harris became an executive for four teams and earned a Super Bowl ring in 2000 with the Baltimore Ravens.

-Warren Moon, who made seven playoff appearances, was the first black quarterback elected to the Pro Football Hall of Fame.
-During his NFL career (1984–2000), he was the first black quarterback on four different teams.
+Warren Moon, who made seven playoff appearances, was the first Black quarterback elected to the Pro Football Hall of Fame.
+During his NFL career (1984–2000), he was the first Black quarterback on four different teams.

-The 2018–2019 playoffs featured five starting black quarterbacks, the most in NFL history.
+The 2023–2024 playoffs featured six starting Black quarterbacks, the most in NFL history.

+In the 2024–2025 playoffs, there were seven starting Black quarterbacks, the most in NFL history, and this included three of the four starting QBs in the Conference Championship round.